aidan959/Tokyo-3/readme.md

 Learned many new techniques in 3D modelling and how to do basic animation in Godot.

 ### Matthew
-The level design of the city
+The level design of the city and the offset of each tower/towerblock to achieve a strong effect when the city rises from the ground.

 # What I learned
 ### Aidan